 the country revolves around tokyo

-Corporeal evidence against universal suffrage Yuriko Koike holds immense political power, far and above the other govenors across the country.
+Corporeal evidence against universal suffrage Yuriko Koike holds immense political power, far and above the other governors across the country.
 It's like if the US consisted only of New York and the Midwest.
 Despite this it's hard to say that Tokyo has any semblance of tradition or inherited identity, there's plenty to see but nothing to fall back on.
 The native Japanese always draw a blank when asked about famous Tokyo dishes or ingredients or holidays or festivals.
 Despite this the call of the void seduces youth from all over the country, not a good trend when looking at the rural-urban divide.

 working

-• While its caste traces aren't as prominent as India former working-class slums are still afflicted with the traces of poverty, alcoholism, and organized crime.
-The widespread poverty dipping into famine in the 50's and the explosive baby boom through the 60's produced a very formalized on-the-rails employment cycle.
-Until the last 25 years it was unthinkable to hire full-time employees out of season or switch careers before 3 years of experience and those value mores are hard to shake.
+• The widespread poverty dipping into famine in the 50's and the explosive baby boom through the 60's produced a very formalized on-the-rails employment cycle.
+Throw in multiple recessions and it all has created a risk-averse mentality for recruitment.
+Until the last 25 years it was unthinkable to hire full-time employees out of season or switch careers before 3 years of experience and those mores are difficult to shake.
+Despite the stereotype that Japanese companies hire for life full-time positions are starting to dip below 60% and many are hemorrhaging their workforce as changing careers becomes easier.
+Only management teams that stop looking at employees as consumables will avoid becoming another Toshiba or Panasonic.

 Japanese employers look for new hires seasonally on a very rigid schedule: New uni grads for top-tier companies, those switching jobs, then the rest.
 The majority get hired right away after graduating and if you're not within this demographic you're already considered second-tier.
 The system does not make concessions for foreigners.
 The applications, interviews, and contracts are in Japanese.
 If you're not fluent you're useless to any company worth working under.
 Second-rate companies don't offer commuting/housing stipends, visa assistance, your income will be less than $25k a year, and they will have no problems giving you unpaid overtime.
 These smaller companies are often headed by heavy-handed micromanagers whose behavior would be quickly extinguished at Sony or Mitsui.
 Normal salarymen regard their apartments as little more than hotels to sleep in.
 Come home at 11pm, wake up at 7am.
+The arudous, monotonous, or disrespected jobs are filled in with Vietnamese, Kurdish, and Burmese laborers.

 careers